vedranaa/tomography-snake/README.md

 To produce the different results shown in our paper, you will need to change the values of the settings and comment/uncomment pieces of code as indicated in the comments.
-Also check our paper to see which values are reasonable.
+Also, check our paper to see which values are reasonable.

 Comparison with SART and DART (Figure 13) requires [ASTRA toolbox](https://www.astra-toolbox.com/).